Self-intersection Number of Negative Curves on Fermat Surfaces: Strategy of Proof of Theorem

-If this function is bounded below for $e\geq1$, then the Bounded Negativity Conjecture for $X_d$ will follow.
+If this difference can be bounded from below as a function in $e\geq1$ when $d$ is viewed as a constant, then the Bounded Negativity Conjecture for $X_d$ will follow.

-The main part of this paper is to calculate the intersection numbers using local computations.
-The results are summarized in Proposition \ref{intnum}, and the lengthy proof will be presented in Section \ref{sec:intnum}.
+In the main part of this paper, we will calculate the intersection numbers $C_i\cdot C_j$ through local computation methods.
+The key results are summarized in Proposition \ref{intnum}, and the lengthy proof will be presented in Section \ref{sec:intnum}.